k-box/k-box/plugins/geo/readme.md

 The [GDAL library](https://www.gdal.org/index.html) is required to pre-process and convert geographic files.

-As of now only Linux and Windows versions are supported
+As of now only Linux and Windows versions are supported.

 ### Linux